sumithprabhu/NEO-X-GRIND-SuperChain/README.md

 Overall, this website provides a seamless and secure platform for conducting lotteries.
 By leveraging the latest blockchain technologies, it ensures that the entire process is transparent, fair, and efficient.

+SuperChain contract is deployed on NeoX Testnet.
+Contract Address: 0xcF8f0Fee34f043B677dCe7225cB4Eb03c4359013 , View contract [here](./src//Components/Contract/contract.sol)

 Features:
 -
 - No human intervention.
-- If Lottery quota is full , result is processed after every 15 minutes interval.
+- If Lottery quota is full , result is processed after every 10xcF8f0Fee34f043B677dCe7225cB4Eb03c43590135 minutes interval.
 - Real randomness in result.
 - Instant claim for prize pool winners.